5 Ways Dealership Service Centers Can Build Customer Trust

 Customers shouldn’t have to wait during the write-up process, but they shouldn’t be rushed either.
 Getting the right tools, ones that are designed for the service lane, to check-in customers correctly, inspect the vehicle, and review recommended services consistently will help build customer trust.
 We call this the consistently correct check-in process.

 2. Use Eye Contact

 There’s nothing worse than trying to talk to someone who is distracted or looking at something else—which is exactly how customers feel when you’re busy entering car information.
-We’ve talked about tablets being a distraction, but even if you can’t ditch them, make every effort to engage the customer and look at them.
+Tablets and clipboards can be a distraction, so use them judiciously.
+Make every effort to engage customers and look at them.
 People need and want to feel a human connection.

 3. Improve Your Communication